kermitt2/biblio-glutton-extension/README.md

 ## Back end service

 The extension requires a functional [biblio-glutton](https://github.com/kermitt2/biblio-glutton) service.
+By default, the science-miner biblio-glutton service is used, but you can installed your own server to optimize response time.

 # License and contact

 biblio-glutton-extension is distributed under [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).